 Just like forex traders who collect and study data to make their next move, central bankers do a similar job, but they have to focus their decision-making with the entire economy in mind, not just a single trade.

-Interest rate hikes can be like stepping on the brakes while interest rate cuts can be like hitting the accelerator but bear in mind that consumers and business react a little more slowly to these changes.
+Interest rate hikes can be like stepping on the brakes while interest rate cuts can be like hitting the accelerator but bear in mind that consumers and businesses react a little more slowly to these changes.

 This lag time between the change in monetary policy and the actual effect on the economy can take one to two years.

 Here’s a short video clip of Jerome Powell, the head of the Federal Reserve, United States’ central bank:

 What type pf monetary policy would you say she’s pursuing?
 Contractionary?
 Expansionary?
 Neutral?